-The immigration laws are split into two categories – visas for temporary stay referred to an nonimmigrant visas, and those seeking a permanent solution of green card, or immigrant visas.
-Oltarsh & Associates with our vast experience seek to find solutions within the complexities of the immigration laws to fit our clients’ business needs.
+The immigration laws are split into two categories – visas for temporary stay, referred to as nonimmigrant visas, and those seeking a permanent solution of Green Card or immigrant visas.
+Oltarsh & Associates, with our vast experience, seek solutions within the complexities of immigration laws to fit our client’s business needs.

-Spouses and children may accompanying their family member with a non-immigrant visas and certain classifications even permit work authorization for immediate family members.
+Spouses and children may accompany their family members with non-immigrant visas, and certain classifications even permit work authorization for immediate family members.

 These visas are classified as follows: